Hartha-aloufi/dashboard-widget-generator/README.md

 ### Quic BOC for dynamic dashboard factory

-it handle data fetching and layoting a houge number of charts and table
+it handle data fetching and layoting for a houge number of charts and table